Skip To Main Content

 What does a bond pay for?

 • Bonds pay for major capital improvements, like building a new school or renovating/remodeling an old building.
-PCSD 25’s most recent bond was passed in 1998 to help fund the construction of Century High School and the new gym at Pocatello High School.
+PCSD 25’s most recent bond was passed on March 4, 1997 to help fund the construction of Century High School and the new gym at Pocatello High School.

 About PCSD 25